 If you want a plot run-down, don’t bother looking for it in Wikipedia.
-On IMDb is gets two lines that say, “A Medieval Knight resurrects to fulfill his vow and bestow a blood-thirst vengeance upon the kindred spirits of those who betrayed him long ago.
+On IMDb it gets two lines.
+They read, “A Medieval Knight resurrects to fulfill his vow and bestow a blood-thirst vengeance upon the kindred spirits of those who betrayed him long ago.
 In the course of one night, identities will be revealed, destinies met, and a poetic justice of the macabre maniacally served.

 I did have some problems, apart from the above listed.
-One had to do with Paul Sampson.
+My main issue had to do with Paul Sampson.
 Sure he fell into the bad acting category as well, but, my main problem with him was the way he spoke.
-His accent was all over the place, (like mine, I’ve been told, but I can assure you that is my “speaking voice” and not my “acting voice”) but beside that and the bad acting, he didn’t sound right.
+His accent was all over the place, (like mine, I’ve been told, but I can assure you that is my “speaking voice” and not my “acting voice”) but besides that and the bad acting, he didn’t sound right.

 Now before I get all kinds of complaints, let me explain that I do not suffer from Homo-phobia nor do I think there is anything wrong with same gender relationships.

 But, every single time that Sampson opened his mouth as his “reincarnated” self, he sounded almost camp.
 As he was supposed to be a muscle bound actor who was the reincarnated soul of a Templar knight, he didn’t sound the part.
 It took me till halfway through the film to realise that it was his “Hollywood bridge” that was causing the problem.

 A Hollywood bridge is a cosmetic dental device, very popular among the Toddlers and Tiara’s set, which clip over your real teeth and give you a perfect smile.
 Sampson’s changed the way he spoke.
 It was as though he was wearing someone else’s teeth.
 In the flash-back scenes he is very obviously not wearing the bridge so when he was playing the Templar he sounded just fine.
 His acting even appeared to improve.